 Design Options

-Chipolo offers the Pop (keychain, round), Card (wallet), and ONE Point (Find My keychain).
+Chipolo offers the Pop (keychain, round), CARD Spot (wallet tracker review), and ONE Point (Find My keychain).
 The round Chipolo design comes in multiple colors, which is a nice touch if you want to color-code your trackers for different items.

 Pricing